lgarron/dance-hacking/iPad.README.md

   - OpenSSH (make sure to change passwords)
   - Python
   - cURL
+  - MobileTerminal

 From now on, it's much easier to SSH into the iPad, and use an SFTP client to upload files.
-Beware that the iPad won't have bsic commands like "man" and "unzip", or programs like "git" (unless you install them).
+Beware that the iPad won't have basic commands like "man" and "unzip", or programs like "git" (unless you install them).

+- Read "OpenSSH Access How-To" in Cydia to find the iPad's IP address and log in.
+- Read "Root Password How-To" in Cydia and change your default passwords.

 - Upload the entire contents of the dance-hacking folder to "/var/mobile/dance-hacking" on the iPad.

+  # (Do this on your computer)
+  cd path/to/your/dance-hacking/
+  scp -r . mobile@[iPad-IP-address]:/var/mobile/dance-hacking

-- Run "/var/mobile/dance-hacking/iPad.install.sh" in the iPad from the Terminal.
-This automates the entire install process.
+- Run the following command in the iPad from the Terminal.
+It automates the entire install process:

+  /var/mobile/dance-hacking/iPad.install.sh

 ## Usage